luanmarques1789/python-course/README.md

 # PYTHON COURSE

-This repo is reserved for my knowledge and exercises resolutions in Python programming language, version 3.9.5
+This repo is reserved for my knowledge and exercises resolutions in Python programming language, version 3.9.5 and higher

 ## REFERENCES